eryanpatterson/resume-site/posts/this-site.md

 The styling ended up being the lion's share of the work on this site.
 Next's css modules helped keep things clean, but I chose to do all custom CSS, which added quite a bit of legwork in trying to get things up to par.
 Using a solution like Bootstrap or Tailwind would likely have made life easier!

-The photo of Dayton on the homepage is courtesy of Michael Bowman via Unsplash, and the social media icons are from Font-Awesome via one of those other npm modules I alluded to, React-Icons.
+The social media icons are from Font-Awesome via one of those other npm modules I alluded to, React-Icons.

 If you want to chat about any of the technologies I used, have any suggestions or observations regarding this site, or anything else, hit me on Twitter!